poems4u/poems4u/content/poems/posts/Lymphnoed.md

 I never want to take my medicine, <br>
 Cuz then I'm too sick to write—— <br>
 Too believed my feigned intelligence <br>
-When with my body I pick a fight.
+When with my body I pick a fight;

 When spit, like truth, becomes hard to swallow, <br>
 And fatigue replaces rage—— <br>